 Best budget teacher planner: Pretty Simple Planners Teacher Planner

-The Pretty Simple Planners Teacher Planner skips bells and whistles like lines and colored ink on the interior.
+Pretty Simple Planners Teacher Planner, the best budget teacher planner skips bells and whistles like lines and colored ink on the interior.
 However, it ticks all the boxes when it comes to organization options, including a weekly spread that’s broken down into periods with separated boxes for lesson plans.
 The softcover needs gentler treatment than its plastic or hardcover counterparts, but it protects all the interior goods that keep your lessons in order.

 Q: What should I look for in a teacher planner?